icing/blog/httpd-2.4.50.md

  - looking for `/cgi-bin/%%32%65%2%65/%%32%65%%32%65/bin/sh`
  - normalize url fails, as this is not a correct url -> ***400 Bad Request***
- - *But if id did*, it would go on  like this:
+ - *But if it did*, it would go on  like this:
  - check file path? no (it's a cgi)
  - decode for file access: `/cgi-bin/%2E%2E/%2E%2E/bin/sh` (***correct!***)
  - make it an absolute path